huggingface/research-agent/README.md

 ### The agent

-`research/agent-cards/researcher.md` is an ordinary AgentCard named `researcher`.
+`research/agent-cards/researcher.md` is an ordinary Agent named `researcher`.
 It uses the Hugging Face MCP server and instructs the model to:

 - prefer authoritative Hugging Face and primary sources;
 - preserve reusable code, data, and charts under `scratch/research/`;
 - write the sourced report to `output/report.md`;
 - finish with a manifest that declares every durable artifact.

-The card is marked `default: true`.
-That only makes it the default when a fast-agent client loads the card set without explicitly selecting another agent.
-It does **not** define the production MCP tool or select what the Researcher Space publishes.

 The model-visible MCP App entry point is defined separately: